5. Inventory Dynamics#

 GPU

-This lecture was built using hardware that has access to a GPU.
+This lecture was built using a machine with JAX installed and access to a GPU.

 To run this lecture on Google Colab, click on the “play” icon top right, select Colab, and set the runtime environment to include a GPU.